egmontmika/egmontmika.com/content/blog/reconsidering_church.md

 +++
 The status quo of the institutionalized church is powerful indeed.

 And we try to keep it alive by small improvements here and there, fancier equipment, trendier arrangements, and popular speakers.
-We add layers, patches, and small improvisations, all to save something we don't want to reconsider.
+We add layers, patches, and small improvisations.
+Try to be modern.

+All to save something we don't want to reconsider.
-Yet, everything happens within the given institutional framework.

 We hardly question its basic structure, i. e., the institutional system, including constitutions, elections, offices, fundraising, buildings, and programs.
-And its division into clergy/professionals and laity.
+Its division into clergy/professionals and laity.

+And its politics.

-If we could start all over again and could design something that actually would reflect the Kingdom of Heaven as proclaimed and put into practice by Jesus and the first century communities of disciples, what would we consider?
+If we could start all over again and design something that actually would reflect the Kingdom of Heaven as proclaimed and put into practice by Jesus and the first century communities of disciples, what would we consider?

-Here are some suggestions:
+Here follow some suggestions:

-*Mission*
+***Purpose***

-- The mission of Jesus as the ultimate purpose, to seek and save the lost and to teach and train them as disciples, in order to go out and do the same.
+- The mission of Jesus as the church's ultimate purpose, to seek and save the lost.
+To reconcile them and to teach and train them as disciples, in order to send them out and do the same with others.

-*Community*
+***Community***

-- The overall character of church community as a family, not as an institution, with extended families and their homes as the basic units
+- Community, not as an institution, but as a family.
+- Extended families and their homes as the basic units of the church in a city.

-- The spontaneous multiplication of these family communities as a viral movement, not as a denomination
+- Not the building of a denomination, but the continuous multiplication of these family communities as a viral movement.

-*Leadership*
+***Leadership***

 - Spirit-filled and Spirit appointed leadership
 - The general priesthood of all disciples

-*Practice*
+***Practice***

 - The proclamation and demonstration of God’s kingdom in everyday life
 - Seeking and saving the lost and training them as disciples on a personal level